-Unified Threat Management devices aim to incorporate a firewall, web proxy and anti-virus functions into one device.
-In most instances, these are dedicated appliances and may require periodic subscription.
+Unified Threat Management devices aim to incorporate a firewall, web proxy, and anti-virus functions into one device.
+In most instances, these are dedicated appliances and may require a periodic subscription.

 - Bluecoat K-9 – you need as many email addresses as the number of PCs you intend to protect because this product requires registration – though it is free.

 - Microsoft Parental Control – very good, but only comes with Windows 7 through to Windows 10